Keep Arkansas Beautiful proudly promotes two annual cleanups – the Great American Cleanup and the Great Arkansas Cleanup.

 - How to Organize a Community Cleanup (PDF)

-- Develop Your Disposal Plan – Contact Your Local Solid Waste District prior to your event!
+- Develop Your Disposal Plan – Contact your local Solid Waste District prior to your event!

-- Customizable News Release (DOC)
+- Customizable News Release

 - Cleanup Safety Tips

-- Volunteers Picking Up Litter Sign Template
+- CAUTION!
+Volunteers removing litter ahead – Sign Template

 - Place Trash Here (PDF) – Sign Template